 Racket is a general purpose programming language derived from Lisp.
-It is referred to as a "programmable programming language" because its built-in macro system is so powerful that it allows a programmer to redefine everything about the language itself.
-For this reason, Racket is often used to design and implement custom programming languages for specific project needs.
+It is called a "programmable programming language" because its built-in macro system allows a programmer to redefine everything about the language itself.
+For this reason, Racket is used to design and implement custom programming languages for specific project needs.

-Racket was originally developed as part of the PLT ("Programming Language Team") project by computer scientist Matthias Felleisen in the 1995.
+Racket was originally developed as part of the PLT (programming language team) project by computer scientist Matthias Felleisen in 1995.
 His intention was to create a language which would help novice programmers learn more about the potential of computers.

 (printf "Hello, World!")